cloudsimplus/cloudsimplus/cloudsim-plus-testbeds/README.md

 to apply such methods and you just have to set the required parameters.
 It also computes confidence intervals for the final results and present them in a organized way.

+Different from the examples module that aims just to show how to use CloudSim Plus features, this module includes more complex simulation scenarios concerned in providing scientifically valid results.